(originally aired January 27, 2002)

 These reviews are getting harder and harder to kick off; at some point I might just forgo trying to come up with an opening statement and just jump into the episode.
 It’s not like there are any overarching themes or interesting character stuff to talk about, these shows are just a bunch of stuff that happens.
 Here’s how this one starts: the Simpsons watch a gay pride parade.
 Then they go to a movie.
 That’s it.
 There’s literally no connection between the two; they leave the parade and show up at the theater without even mentioning it.
 It may not seem like a big deal, but it just makes me feel like the two minutes I just watched was worthless since they couldn’t have been bothered to connect it.
 It’s almost like it was lifted from another episode.
 Also the parade stuff itself is so unfunny and makes no sense.
 First, I don’t know any parades that go down a residential street.
 Second, Homer’s behavior.
 At first he’s very enthused by the parade, even giving a “Woo-hoo!” but then we see that he’s kind of nervous and uncomfortable by the floats.
 Characters have changed drastically from scene to scene before, but I can’t remember them changing mid-scene.
 It’s like they’re not even paying attention, or caring.
 And look, I blew this whole paragraph on the first fucking two minutes of the episode.

 Let’s skip to the plot.
 Homer makes a ruckus at the theater and is chased out by ushers.
-Now for some reason they continue chasing him even when they’ve gotten him out of the building, and Homer runs face-first into the first of the newly christened statue of Drederick Tatum.
+Now for some reason they continue chasing him even when they’ve gotten him out of the building, and Homer runs face-first into the fist of the newly christened statue of Drederick Tatum.
 His jaw busted, Homer must have it wired shut in order for it to heal, keeping him completely mute, and worst of all, unable to eat solid foods.
 Now, at this point I’m glad, because this looks to be an episode where Homer won’t be loud and screaming.
 Unable to speak, Homer ends up becoming a pretty good listener, much to the delight of the family.
 Marge even feels confident enough that they can go to the formal ball at the country club.
 Which they do, with people like Mr. Burns and the wealthy dowager there.
 What is this event?
 How did they get tickets?
-We spent a whole episode of the Simpsons were outsiders, financially and socially, from the high and mighty folks there, now all of a sudden they can get in with ease, and rub elbows with the elite.
+A past episode showed that the Simpsons were complete outsiders, financially and socially, from the high and mighty social elite at the country club, now all of a sudden they can get in with ease, and rub elbows with the elite.
 It’s like stuff like this doesn’t matter anymore, just whatever the story calls for, do it, regardless if it makes sense.

 When Homer gets his wires removed, Marge fears he will revert back to his normal self, but he actually remains the same.
 They end up on a The View-style show somehow to talk about Homer’s transformation.
 Marge complains that old Homer was a complete glutton, and it’s not exactly addressed or explained why Homer doesn’t go back to eating a lot.
 But anyway, the weeks drag on and Marge finds herself completely bored without Homer causing some wacky, dangerous schemes for her to clean up.
 This whole conceit is very disturbing as it further clinches Homer’s new “character,” the reckless impulsive maniac as revealed in “Lost Our Lisa.”
 Here, we see he’s forgone entering the demolition derby.
 Why would Homer want to participate in the derby?
 Real Homer would be sitting on his ass, drinking beer, and whopping it up in the stands, not risking his life in the pit itself.
 So Marge enters the derby, wanting some excitement in her life, something she immediately regrets, and Homer has to save her by going back to his old reckless self!
 I guess.
 We end with Marge saying the family needs its live wire; of all the fucking things I’d call Homer, “live wire” is not one of them.
 Homer is a lazy, lazy, lazy man, not Captain Daredevil as the writers apparently think he is now.